w3-sahilkumar/Customer-Behaviour-Analysis/README.md

 I'm currently expanding my technical skills in:

 **SQL • Python • Pandas • Power BI • Excel • Data Visualization**

-This project is part of my data analytics portfolio and demonstrates my ability to take a dataset from **raw data → cleaning → analysis → visualization → business insights**.

----

-⭐ **If you found this project useful, feel free to star the repository!**

 **Made with Python, SQL & Power BI.**